Getting All-on-6 and All-on-8 dental implants abroad is a low-cost option for replacing missing teeth in the entire arch.

-If you avoid harmful habits like smoking, take proper medication if you’re diabetic or hypertensive, or for any other problems, along with maintaining oral hygiene, your implants will last as long as you do!
+If you avoid harmful habits like smoking, take proper medication in case you’re diabetic or hypertensive or for any other problems, and maintain good oral hygiene, your implants will last you a lifetime!

 8. Will my new teeth look and feel natural?

 Absolutely!
 In terms of strength as well as aesthetics, no other treatment has matched dental implants.

 They look very natural and a person looking at you, even while you’re smiling, won’t be able to tell the difference.

 They don’t come off as complete dentures do.
 You can eat and drink whatever you want.

 After your natural teeth, dental implants are the next best option.